Code signing

 Code signing can provide several valuable features.
 The most common use of code signing is to provide security when deploying; in some programming languages, it can also be used to help prevent namespace conflicts.
 Almost every code signing implementation will provide some sort of digital signature mechanism to verify the identity of the author or build system, and a checksum to verify that the object has not been modified.
-It can also be used to provide versioning information about an object or to store other meta data about an object.
+It can also be used to provide versioning information about an object or to store other metadata about an object.

 The efficacy of code signing as an authentication mechanism for software depends on the security of underpinning signing keys.
 As with other public key infrastructure (PKI) technologies, the integrity of the system relies on publishers securing their private keys against unauthorized access.
 Keys stored in software on general-purpose computers are susceptible to compromise.
 Therefore, it is more secure, and best practice, to store keys in secure, tamper-proof, cryptographic hardware devices known as hardware security modules or HSMs.